-HOPWA funding only serves people living with HIV/AIDS that are currently housed and with a household income at 80 percent or below of the area medium income.
+HOPWA funding only serves people living with HIV/AIDS that are currently housed and with a household income at 80 percent or below of the area median income.
 Funding will be provided to eight housing facilities that provide emergency shelter for homeless persons living with HIV/AIDS.
 HOPWA and Ryan White Part B funds provide a safety net for persons living with HIV/AIDS to move or maintain long-term, stable living situations.
 The State of Illinois HOPWA program plans to extend the use of its funding to provide other housing options that can be used throughout the state of Illinois if funds are available.
 IDPH would like to use funds in the service category of facility-Based Housing Assistance.
-These funds will be used for community residential facilities including community residential, Single Room Occupancy (SRO) dwellings, short-term facility, project based rental units and master leased units serving low income individuals with HIV/AIDS.
-In additional, HIV Care Connect Region has expressed interest in pursuing Tenant-Based Rental Assistance.
-Housing Facilities have also expressed interest in receiving funding for needed repairs and rehab.
+These funds will be used for community residential facilities including community residential, Single Room Occupancy (SRO) dwellings, short-term facility, project based rental units and master leased units serving low-income individuals with HIV/AIDS.
+In additional, HIV Care Connect Region has expressed interest in pursuing Tenant-Based Rental Assistance (TBRA).
+The Department will be working with HUD technical assistance provider, Collaborative to assist Lead Agents in establishing TBRA in their areas.
+Housing Facilities expressed interest in receiving funding for needed repairs and rehab to provide a safe and secure living environment.